 This recipe does have a few steps but surprisingly comes together quickly and is so flavorful.
 Plus, it reheats beautifully too.
 I plan to share my famous (at least in my mind) guacamole recipe on Wednesday.

-- 2 teaspoons canola or vegetable oil
+- 2 tsp canola or vegetable oil

-- 2 cloves garlic, minced
+- 2 garlic cloves minced

-- 2 chiles in adobo sauce
+- 2 chilies in adobo sauce

-- 1 Tablespoon, fire roasted green chiles or green chiles
+- 1 tbsp fire roasted green chiles

-- 1/ teaspoon kosher salt
+- 1/2 tsp kosher salt

 - 1/2 cup water

-- 2 (15 oz.) cans pinto beans, drained and rinsed
+- 2 cans 15 oz pinto beans drained and rinsed

-- 1 cup long grained rice (I used basmati), rinsed lightly in cold water
+- 1 cup long grain rice rinsed

-- 1 Tablespoon butter
+- 1 tbsp butter

 - 2 cups water

-- 1-2 small limes
+- 1-2 limes

-- 1/2 teaspoon sugar
+- 1/2 tsp sugar

-- About 3 Tablespoons cilantro, chopped
+- 3 tbsp cilantro chopped

-- Salt to taste
+- salt to taste

-- 2 onion, thickly sliced
+- 2 onions thickly sliced

-- 2 Tablespoon extra virgin olive oil
+- 2 tbsp extra virgin olive oil

 - FOR RICE: In a skillet, melt 1 tablespoon of butter over low heat.
 Add the rice and sugar and stir well.
 Once the rice gets aromatic and slightly toasted, add the juice of 1 lime.
 Stir for a minute.
 Add 2 cups water and salt.
 Bring to a boil, cover and cook for 10 minutes, or until water is absorbed and rice is fork tender.
-Stir in chopped cilantro and extra lime juice, if needed.
+Stir in chopped cilantro and extra lime juice, if desired.

-- FOR VEGGIES: Preheat oven to 400 degrees.
+- FOR VEGGIES: Preheat oven to 400℉.
 On a large cookie sheet, pile the bell pepper and onion slices together.
 Add 2 tablespoons of extra virgin olive oil and salt and pepper to taste then combine until the veggies are coated with olive oil.
 Bake for approximately 10 minutes or until tender, but still crunchy.